 Srilanka.
 India is the leading player in production and consumption of Tamarind (Shankaracharya., 1998).

-Tamarind kernel which is nutritionally abundant contains higher levels of protein content particularly
+Tamarind kernel is nutritionally abundant which contains higher levels of protein content particularly

-increased levels of essential amino acids.
-Apart from legumes, they can be used to address protein energy
+high levels of essential amino acids.
+Apart from the legumes, iit can be used to address the protein energy

 malnutrition.
-The kernel is rich in carbohydrate content.
-The polysaccharide isolated from Tamarind kernel
+The tamarind kernel is a rich in carbohydrate content.
+The polysaccharide isolated from tamarind kernel

 possesses excellent thickening property.
-The tamarind kernel is also a rich source of minerals like calcium,
+The tamarind kernel is also a good source of minerals like calcium,

-phosphorus, magnesium.
-The phytochemical profile of the tamarind kernel exhibits its potential to be
+phosphorus and magnesium.
+The phytochemical profile of the tamarind kernel exhibits its potential sources of

-antioxidant (Siddhuraju., 2007), anti-diabetic , anti-stress (Razali et al., 2015) and antihyperlipidemic (Maiti 20 et al., 2005).
+antioxidant (Siddhuraju., 2007), anti-diabetic , anti-stress (Razali et al., 2015) and antihyperlipidemic components (Maiti 20 et al., 2005).

-There is an increase in value addition from waste products of food processing industries currently
+There is an increases demands for value addition from waste products of food processing industries

 (Balasundram et al., 2006).
-Tamarind kernel which possess nutritional, nutraceutical, medicinal value
+Tamarind kernel possess nutritional, nutraceutical and medicinal value which

-serves as the best source for value addition.
+serves as an important source for value addition in food products.
 The study aims to value add the tamarind kernel by

-pulverizing it into Tamarind kernel flour and replacing the conventionally used flour with tamarind kernel
+pulverizing it into tamarind kernel flour and replacing the conventionally used flour with tamarind kernel

 flour.
-The changes during the storage of the Tamarind kernel incorporated cookies were evaluated.
+The changes during the storage of the tamarind kernel incorporated cookies were evaluated.
+What are the results?

 MATERIAL AND METHODS